 If you are currently smoking it would be best if you could give up smoking at least three months prior to your operation.

-Giving up smoking may not be easy, and you will need support and encouragement from family and friends.
-We have a Smoking Advisor to offer you further help and you can request a visit when you are in the outpatients department or alternatively make an appointment by telephoning 0151 600 1455.
+Giving up smoking may not be easy and you will need support and encouragement from family and friends.
+Your GP can offer you support regarding this.

-What to bring when coming into hospital Please bring the following items with you:
+What to bring when coming into hospital

+Please bring the following items with you:
-All your tablets in their original bottles or packets, which you will be asked to hand in to the nurses on your ward

-- Your admission letter and this booklet - Nightwear, dressing gown, underwear - · Flat comfortable full shoes or full slippers - · Small mirror, towels - · Pen, tissues, small change for the phone, papers etc - A wash bag containing: toothbrush, toothpaste, denture box, brush, comb, glasses in their case (if you wear them) shaving equipment, soap, flannel or small sponge.
+- All your tablets in their original bottles or packets, which you will be asked to hand in to the nurses on your ward - Your admission letter and this booklet - Nightwear, dressing gown, underwear - Flat comfortable full shoes or full slippers - Small mirror, towels - Pen, tissues, small change for the phone, papers etc. - A wash bag containing: toothbrush, toothpaste, denture box, brush, comb, glasses in their case (if you wear them) shaving equipment, soap, flannel or small sponge.
 It would be helpful if you could label your denture box and glasses case with your name and date of birth before you come into hospital.

-When you go onto the Post Operative Critical Care Unit your personal belonging will remain on the ward or your relatives can take them home for safe keeping.
-Your toiletry bag will be labelled with your details and this will then be sent up to you in the Post Operative Critical Care Unit (POCCU).
-Therefore it is important to put them in a small bag separate to your other belongings this can be in a toiletry bag or plastic bag as indicated in the example pictures below:
+When you go onto the Post-Operative Critical Care Unit (POCCU) your personal belongings will remain on the ward or your relatives can take them home for safe keeping.
+Your toiletry bag will be labelled with your details and this will be sent up to you in POCCU.
+It is therefore important to put them in a small bag separate to your other belongings; this can be a toiletry bag or plastic bag.

-There is very little space on the wards to store suitcases or clothes and your property may be packed away whilst you are in the Post Operative Critical Care Unit.
+There is very little space on the wards to store suitcases or clothes and your property may be packed away whilst you are in POCCU.
 In order to minimise the risk of loss or damage, it is in your best interests to only bring in what you will require for your stay.